oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

          |                    |                  |                 |

 1. User authenticates with the IdP Authorization Server, the Client obtains an Identity Assertion (e.g. OpenID Connect ID Token or SAML 2.0 Assertion) for the user and optionally a Refresh Token (when using OpenID Connect) and signs the user in
-2. Client uses the Identity Assertion to request an Identity Assertion JWT Authorization Grant for the Resource Authorization Server from the IdP Authorization Server
+2. Client uses the Identity Assertion or a previously issued Refresh Token from the IdP to request an Identity Assertion JWT Authorization Grant for the Resource Authorization Server from the IdP Authorization Server
 3. Client exchanges the Identity Assertion JWT Authorization Grant for an Access Token at the Resource Authorization Server's token endpoint
 4. Client makes an API request to the Resource Server with the Access Token

 This specification is constrained to deployments where a set of Resource Authorization Servers for applications used by an organization are trusting the same IdP Authorization Server for Single Sign-On (SSO).
 The IdP Authorization Server provides a consistent trust boundary and user identity for the set of Resource Authorization Servers to honor the ID-JAG issued by the IdP.
 The Resource Authorization Server not only delegates user authentication but also delegates user authorization authority to the IdP Authorization Server for the scopes and resource specified in the ID-JAG and does not need obtain user consent directly from the resource owner.

 ## User Authentication